 Litchfield National Park

-There is a variety of ecosystems in the park, but one of the highlights for visitors are the swimming pools, with crystal clear water surrounded by orange cliffs and lush vegetation.
+There is a variety of ecosystems in the park, but one of the highlights for visitors is the swimming pools, with crystal-clear water surrounded by orange cliffs and lush vegetation.
 Many of them are fed by waterfalls, adding to the beauty of the locations.

 I’ve put together a guide to visiting Litchfield National Park that has lots of information about some of the other things you can do here.
 There are hikes over the escarpment, trails that lead through more tropical areas, great viewpoints, and some fantastic sights like the large termite mounds and old heritage buildings.